 Data Scarcity

-Another major concern that can come with implementing artificial intelligence in business is data scarcity.
-Sure, it may seem counterintuitive to think about there being too little digital information when global data creation is projected to reach 180 zettabytes by 2025.
+Another major concern that can come with implementing AI in business is data scarcity.
+Sure, it may seem counterintuitive to think about there being too little digital information when global data creation is projected to reach 394 zettabytes by 2028.
 Yet, you’ll be surprised how often there is too little of the right type of data.

 As you can imagine, if faced with this difficulty, it’s one of the first things you’ll need to overcome on your AI adoption journey.